diaspora/api-documentation/_routes/posts.md

 ### Polls

 One poll with two or more questions can be attached to a post.
 A user can participate only once.
-A `poll` object inside the `post` object looks like:
+A `poll` object inside the `post` object looks like this:

 ~~~json
 {